Ulugqat County: Mineral resources

 The mineral resources discovered in Wuqia County include coal, fossil oil, oil shale, iron, copper, lead, zinc, antimony, gold, phosphorus, salt, sulfur, limestone, gypsum, ceramic soil and so on.
 Among them, coal reserves account for more than half of Kizilsu's coal reserves.

+As of 2013, proven lead and zinc reserves of six million tons, natural gas reserves of 40.9 billion cubic meters, copper reserves of 600,000 tons, coal 12.75 million tons, gold 130 tons, iron seven million tons, limestone and gypsum reserves of 100 million tons, water energy resources one million kilowatts.
+In July 2014, a 100-ton super-large gold mine was discovered in the county.

 Climate

 Subdivision

-The county was divided into two towns and nine townships, and a pasture farm run by the XPCC.
+The county was divided into three towns and eight townships, and a pasture farm run by the XPCC.